 Once World War II ended, the Winther brothers were in their 60s and having been in the business most of their lives, they were on the verge of retirement.
 In March 1946, the Eaton Manufacturing Company acquired the Dynamatic Corporation, and it remained a wholly owned subsidiary until December 1953, when it became the Dynamatic Division of Eaton Corporation.
 Eaton continued to manufacture parts for the automobile industry and kept the Dynamatic brand name.
 It wasn’t until the 1960s that Eaton started manufacturing AC drives and motors with the eddy current technology.

 Today, we at DSI/Dynamatic focuses much of our attention on the water/wastewater industry.
 Having pioneered the concept and advantages of variable speed pumping from the 1950s, Dynamatic is now the world’s leading resource for eddy current drive technology in this application.
 We continue to offer a full spectrum of ratings, sizes, and configurations extending to as high as 5,000 hp.
-We can also upgrade controllers or renew mechanical drives of any brand and vintage, completely refurbish of any brand eddy current drive to factory specifications, and in some instances, we can offer replica replacements for our own or other brands.
+We can also upgrade controllers or renew mechanical drives of any brand and vintage, completely refurbish any brand of eddy current drive to factory specifications, and in some instances, we can offer complete replacements for our own or other brands.

 Dynamatic services the water/wastewater industry, metal forming and press stamping, wire and cable, chemical manufacturing, dynamometer test stands, chain conveyors, plastic and rubber, pulp and paper, textile production, high-torque applications, tension control and winders, and asphalt and aggregate industries.